Skip to main content

 for tips about recording your videos.

-Video recording must be made with one fixed camera angle/location, focused such that the performer is visible at all times.
+Video recording must be focused such that the performer is visible at all times.

-Videos must contain all repertoire listed on the original application.
+Videos must contain all repertoire listed on the original registration.

-Entrant and teacher names should not be included anywhere in the video.
+Entrant and teacher names should not be included or announced anywhere in the video.

-Only repertoire originally written for unaccompanied instrument or voice may be performed without an accompanist; however, if entrants are unable meet with accompanists due to state or local orders, prerecorded single-instrument accompaniments are acceptable.
-CDs and online platforms such as SmartMusic.com, Appcompanist.com, Piano Accompaniments.com and Acapella may be utilized as is appropriate.
+Only repertoire originally written for unaccompanied instrument or voice may be performed without an accompanist; however, if entrants are unable meet with accompanists due to state or local orders, prerecorded piano accompaniments are acceptable.

 Check videos for sound quality prior to uploading.